KishanBGajera/2024-366-Days-Of-DSA/README.md

 # 2024-366-Days-Of-DSA
-Daily DSA in C (&amp; Python) and LeetCode problems
+Daily DSA in C (&amp; Python) and LeetCode problems\
+(Feel free to correct the implementation, _if you encounter any problems_, or find better solutions, hit me with a PR)

 ### Main Recources:
 <details>